Near Ellicottville, NY. Mid-autumn.

 "I hear the coffee is fresh down at the café."
 He said..

 "I hear the bookstore's having a sale."
 Dean answered.

 "When my back hurts, everything hurts."
 Sam offered, getting back to their unfinished conversation.
 "I get tired of it."

 "I know you do.
 And it pisses me off that anybody could hate -" Dean broke off, starting to sound angry.
 Then his voice dropped. " – somebody I love so much.
 I don't think you know how close you came to going over that bridge too Sammy.
 Those three inches that might've saved her would've lost me you.
 You're still here and you don't get to hate yourself for that."

 "You can still hate me if you want though."
 Dean said, flashing Sam a grin.
 He slid off the hood and pulled the keys out of his pocket.

 "Hey, people way cooler than you hate me already."

 "Think we could just pack up and head to Bradford?"
-He's looking at the bridge.
-"I think the sooner we're out of here, the sooner Emilia can rest in peace."
+Sam could see people looking at the car, like they knew who he was, that he'd been the last person with Emilia.
+"I think the sooner we're out of here, the sooner Emilia's memory can rest in peace."